Exploramo - Hotel SEO Fundamentals: Ranking Higher in Local Search Results

 Google loves fresh content, and you know what counts as fresh content?
 Reviews.
 Every new review is a signal to Google that your business is active and relevant.
 Plus, reviews often contain those lovely long-tail keywords naturally - "romantic anniversary getaway in the Blue Mountains" - that you'd sound ridiculous trying to stuff into your website copy.

 The trick?
-Actually ask for reviews.
+Ask for reviews.
 Send a friendly email two days after checkout with a direct link to leave a Google review.
 Make it easy, make it friendly, and watch your review count (and rankings) climb.

 Start with your Google Business Profile today.
 Add five new photos tomorrow.
 Write one neighbourhood guide next week.
 Get one quality local link next month.
-Or, if this sounds like another full-time job you don't have time for, let us handle it.
-We've refined our SEO approach specifically for Australian hotels – we know what works, what doesn't, and most importantly, what actually drives bookings.
-Because in the world of hotel SEO, local isn't just important – it's everything.
+Because in the world of hotel SEO, local isn't just important - it's everything.